 - For Header Settings you can either have an image or the text of the site title.
 I chose “Header Image” for this site.

-- In the Navigation Settings you can choose to have only primary navigation which gets rid of one of those ugly gray bars.
+- In the Navigation Settings you can choose to have only primary navigation which gets rid of one of those ugly gray bars in this particular sample child theme.
 You can also Enable Fancy Dropdowns which adds a rather nice Suckerfish delay to your dropdown and makes you look like a coder rockstar when you’re not.
 You can add other options to the navbar such as today’s date or a site search.

 - You can choose to have Comments and Trackbacks on posts only but not on pages (as is the usual way).